mrcavalcanti/mosaicoo/docs/sources/administration/manage-user-preferences/_index.md

 ## Edit your preferences

 You can choose the way you would like data to appear in Grafana, including the UI theme, home dashboard, timezone, and first day of the week.
 You can set these preferences for your own account, for a team, for an organization, or Grafana-wide using configuration settings.
-Your user preferences take precedence over team, organization, and Grafana default preferences.
+Your user preferences take precedence over team, organization, and Mosaicoo default preferences.
 For more information, see [Grafana preferences]({{< relref "../../administration/preferences/_index.md" >}}).

-- **UI theme** determines whether Grafana appears in light mode or dark mode.
+- **UI theme** determines whether Mosaicoo appears in light mode or dark mode.
 By default, UI theme is set to dark mode.
 - **Home dashboard** refers to the dashboard you see when you sign in to Grafana.
 By default, this is set to the Home dashboard.
 - **Timezone** is used by dashboards when you set time ranges, so that you view data in your timezone instead of UTC.
 - **Week start** is the first day of the week you want to use in dashboard time ranges, for example, `This week`.